 - How harsh or smooth their braking is

 Telematics insurance products can also offer other benefits, such as anti-theft tracking and personalised online driving records.

-The cost of telematics products and services can vary significantly, depending on a range of factors, including:
+The cost of telematics products and services can vary significantly, depending on a range of factors.
+These typically include:

 - Number of vehicles

-- Type of vehicles – are you working with cars, trucks, vans, motorcycles?
+- Type of vehicles – are you working with cars, trucks, vans, motorcycles or something else?

 - Length of contract